 Most of the Academy Trust's income is obtained from the DfE via the EFA in the form of recurrent grants, the use of which is restricted to particular purposes.
-The grants received from the DfE during the year ended 31 August 2018 and the associated expenditure are shown as Restricted Funds in the Statement of Financial Activities.
+The grants received from the DfE during the year ended 31 August 2019 and the associated expenditure are shown as Restricted Funds in the Statement of Financial Activities expenditure for the year (excluding restricted fixed asset funds and the pension fund) was £75,678.